gwirn/Cicada/README.md

      Provide an id of the appointment that should be removed

 -a | --add   <String>
-     Add new appointment in the form '02-02-2022-02:00,2.0,1.5,description of appointment'
+     Add new appointment in the form '04-05-2022-02:00,2.0,1.5,description of appointment' This specifies the date-the time, the duration in hours, the number of hours before the event to show an alert and a description The single quotes around the string are needed The date format is %d-%m-%Y-%H:%M

 -m | --month   <u32, i32>
-     Show calendar of specified month in given year like 02 2022
+     Show calendar of specified month in given year like 5 2022
 ```

 To check your calendar continously you can set a job in [crontab](https://www.man7.org/linux/man-pages/man1/crontab.1.html) that runs `calendar check` every n minutes to get alerts for upcoming events.